Atrix256/SampleZoo/doc/bluenoise.md

 * con - integrates at the same rate as white noise (slowly), even though it starts at a lower error.
 * con - can be computationally expensive to generate

-All this means that in general, if you can only afford a low sample count, and your result isn't going to converge all the way, you are best off using blue noise so that the remaining error is most pleasing to the eye and least noticeable.

-If you have the benefit of a higher sample count, and your result is going to be allowed to fully converge, other sampling strategies are probably more appropriate.

-Since I'm a real time graphics person, blue noise is very much my friend.
-It allows me to get nice looking results with a very low sample count.

-It's amazing what blue noise can accomplish at low sample counts, when doing apples to apples comparisons against other sampling strategies - most strikingly of all, compared to white noise which really hurts to look at in comparison.

-When there are concrete examples in Sample Zoo to show I'll put them here (when the dithering section is done, or if any shadows or AO type tests show up).
-In the meantime, here's a blog post that shows some examples: https://blog.demofox.org/2017/10/31/animating-noise-for-integration-over-time/

-Blue noise sample points tend to tile well, even if they weren't designed to tile.
-Their lack of low frequency content makes it so there are no larger structures to catch your eye.
+Blue noise tends to tile well.
+The lack of low frequency content makes it so there are no larger structures to catch your eye.

 Many things in our world - natural and man made - are distributed in a blue noise pattern.
 This includes the photoreceptors in your eyes, as well as foam in a tempurpedic matress (something which is unique to their process of making matresses, and patented).
-"Randomized but roughly evenly spaced" turns out to be a really common requirement of things, and in fact, if you have something in a game that doesn't feel random enough ("hey, i just fought one of those guys!
-This isn't random at all!"), the real randomness you might be looking for is blue noise, which doesn't repeat in the same way white noise does.
-Despite this, it's still randomized and unpredictable.
+"Randomized but roughly evenly spaced" turns out to be a fairly common property and is exactly what blue noise is.

 Beyond graphics, I've heard of game designers using blue noise for things like loot drops or boss encountered.
-White noise has too much clumping and repeating.
+White noise has too much clumping and repeating which make players say things like "I just got this loot last time.
+This isn't random at all!".
 Blue noise gives you something different every time and so feels more random.
 In that context, blue noise is a bit like a shuffle.

+## When Should Blue Noise Be Used?

+Blue noise has lower starting error than white noise but converges at the same rate.

+Since "converged rendering" looks the same no matter how you got there, if you can afford enough samples to converge using blue noise, you should probably switch to something else that converges faster and use fewer samples.

+Conversely, if you aren't converging, but can reach convergence by switching to another sampling sequence for the same sample count, you should do that instead.

+The power of blue noise comes up when you can't spare afford samples to converge.

+The noise pattern left by blue noise is less jarring and less noticeable than white noise or things like low discrepancy sequences, and is more easily removed by denoising techniques such as a low pass filter (aka blue) due to the noise (error) being constrained to high frequencies.

+Since I'm a real time graphics person, blue noise is very much my friend.
+It allows me to get nice looking results with a very low sample count.

+It's amazing what blue noise can accomplish at low sample counts, when doing apples to apples comparisons against other sampling strategies - most strikingly of all, compared to white noise which is painful to look at in comparison.

 ## Links: